 If you are a competitive swimmer or someone who takes his routines seriously, then you might have used a swim-tracking watch.
 The guys at Florida-based startup Phlex, nonetheless, thought that watches weren’t hydrodynamic or precise enough.
 That is why they developed the goggle-mounted Edge.

-As soon as the user is done practicing, Edge syncs with an iOS/Android program on their mobile phone.
-Using cloud-based machine-learning calculations, that app offers an analysis of their overall performance, offering recommendations on what they have to do to progress.
-It also enables them to set training objectives and to gain access to a database of exercise routines that are supposedly compiled by Iron Men, Olympians, and top-notch trainers.
+As soon as the user is done practicing, the device links with an Android/iOS program on their mobile phone.
+Using cloud-based calculations, that app offers an evaluation of their overall performance, offering recommendations on to do to progress.
+It also enables them to choose training objectives and to gain access to a database of exercise routines that are supposedly compiled by Iron Men, Olympians, and top-notch trainers.

 Furthermore, Edge allows users keep track of their heart rate all the time (it has an infrared sensing unit, found at the user’s temple).
-This is achieved by pressing a haptic feedback key on the gadget, which makes it buzz when the person enters their specific heart rate zone.
-Simply put, it buzzes once to inform them they have got into the fat-burning zone, with two buzzes for cardiovascular stamina, three for anaerobic stamina, and four for VO2 max.
+It is achieved by pressing a haptic feedback key on the gadget, which makes it buzz when the person enters their specific heart rate zone.
+Simply put, it alerts once to inform them they have got into the fat-burning zone, with 2 alerts for cardiovascular stamina, 3 for anaerobic stamina, and 4 for VO2 max.